About The Packable Life

-My life is quite unconventional, and I’m grateful for every second.
+My life is quite unconventional, but I’m grateful for every second.

-- I travel light.
-I embark on trips with a 25-liter minimalist backpack, which I can fit underneath the seat in front of me on the airplane.
-I guess you could call me a “personal-item-only traveler.”
+I travel light.
+I embark on budget travel trips with a 25-liter personal-item bag, which I can fit underneath the seat in front of me on the airplane.
+I guess you can call me a “personal-item-only traveler.”

-- I love ultralight backpacking.
-My backpack’s base weight for multi-day hiking trips — my tent, sleeping bag, sleeping pad, extra clothes, pretty much anything besides food and water — weighs only 7.8 pounds.
-Carrying such a lightweight and functional pack allows me to hike as efficiently as possible.
+I love ultralight backpacking.
+My backpack’s base weight for multi-day hiking trips — my ultralight tent, sleeping bag, sleeping pad, extra clothes, pretty much anything besides food and water — is only 7.9 pounds.
+Carrying a lightweight and functional pack allows me to hike as efficiently as possible.

-- You can often find me cruising around in my camper van.
-I own a converted Chevy Astro, and have spent months of my life van lifing under its roof.
+I cruise around in a camper van from time to time.
+I own a converted Chevy Astro, and have spent months of my life living under its roof.
 No, I’m not a full-time van lifer, but I’m not ruling it out, either.

-If you have a question or would like to get to know me better, get a hold of me and ask me anything.
+If you have a question or would like to get to know me better, contact me or comment on a blog post.